AlchemyCMS/alchemy-guides/guides/how_to_create_a_blog_template.md

-# How To: Create a blog template
+# How To: Create a Blog Template

 A blog is an appropriate way to present information about formal and informal events or extraordinary experiences.